Editor’s Note: This article contains updates from its original posting in July 2013.

-Summer has officially started, and fun in the sun often involves fun around the water.
+Summer is on its way, and fun in the sun often involves fun around the water.
 Keep these 10 safety tips in mind when you and your children are boating, swimming or anywhere near the water.
 Remember, it only takes one minute for a child to drown.

 10 Tips for Water Safety